-4. More on Message Types
+2.3 More on Message Types

 The WSDL 2.0 types element provides a mechanism for enclosing message schemas in a WSDL 2.0 document.
-Because WSDL 2.0 directly supports schemas written in XML Schema [XML Schema: Structures [p.73]], we will focus here on the use of XML Schema to define message types.
+Because WSDL 2.0 directly supports schemas written in XML Schema [XML Schema: Structures [p.80]], we will focus here on the use of XML Schema to define message types.
 Schemas written in other type definition languages must be defined using a WSDL 2.0 language extension.
-For examples of other schema languages, see WSDL 2.0 Part 1 [WSDL 2.0 Core Language [p.73]] Appendix E "Examples of Specifications of Extension Elements for Alternative Schema Language Support.
-(Non-Normative)".
+For examples of other schema languages, see the W3C notes on [Alternative Schema Languages Support [p.83]].